Fast and Loose: A Direct Approach to Figure Drawing

 In-Person Workshop | Available

-Throughout the workshop an emphasis will be put on the structure of the body from an anatomical standpoint, and how this relates to form, giving students an understanding of what they are looking at
+Throughout the class, a heavy emphasis will be put on the structure of the figure from an anatomical standpoint and how this relates to form, giving students an understanding of what they are looking at.

-John’s teaching method includes one on one critiques, and demos, where necessary.
+John’s method includes one on one critiques and demos.

 Asimacopoulos, John